 Student costs consist of three main items: direct outlays, opportunity costs, and future principal and interest costs incurred from student loans.
-Direct outlays include tuition and fees, equal to \$3.4 million from Figure 1.1.
+Direct outlays include tuition and fees, equal to \$12.7 million from Figure 1.1.
 Direct outlays also include the cost of books and supplies.
-On average, full-time students spent \$1,970 each on books and supplies during the reporting year.19 Multiplying this figure by the number of full-time equivalents (FTEs) produced by SCC in FY 2020-2120 generates a total cost of \$11.2 million for books and supplies.
+On average, full-time students spent \$1,970 each on books and supplies during the reporting year.
+Multiplying this figure by the number of full-time equivalents (FTEs) produced by RSCCD in FY 2020-2120 generates a total cost of \$36.1 million for books and supplies.

 In order to pay the cost of tuition, many students had to take out loans.
-These students not only incur the cost of tuition from the college but also incur the interest cost of taking out loans.
-In FY 2020-21, students received a total of \$372.5 thousand in federal loans to attend SCC.21 Students pay back these loans along with interest over the span of several years in the future.
+These students not only incur the cost of tuition from the colleges but also incur the interest cost of taking out loans.
+In FY 2020-21, students received a total of \$987.3 thousand in federal loans to attend the colleges.
+Students pay back these loans along with interest over the span of several years in the future.
 Since students pay off these loans over time, they accrue no initial cost during the analysis year.
-Hence, to avoid double counting, the \$372.5 thousand in federal loans is subtracted from the costs incurred by students in FY 2020-21.
+Hence, to avoid double counting, the \$987.3 thousand in federal loans is subtracted from the costs incurred by students in FY 2020-21.

 In addition to the cost of tuition, books, and supplies, students also experienced an opportunity cost of attending college during the analysis year.
 Opportunity cost is the most difficult component of student costs to estimate.
-It measures the value of time and earnings foregone by students who go to the college rather than work.
-To calculate it,
+It measures the value of time and

-- 19 Based on the data provided by SCC. - 20 A single FTE is equal to 30 CHEs, so there were 4,842 FTEs produced by students in FY 2020-21, equal to 153,655 CHEs divided by 30 (excluding personal enrichment students). - 21 Due to data limitations, only federal loans are considered in this analysis.
+- 19 Based on the data provided by RSCCD. - 20 A single FTE is equal to 30 CHEs, so there were 15,847 FTEs produced by students in FY 2020-21, equal to 495,893 CHEs divided by 30 (excluding personal enrichment students). - 21 Due to data limitations, only federal loans are considered in this analysis.